gowdhamkrishna/Chatup/README-VIDEO-CHAT.md

 ## Privacy Note

 All video and audio is transmitted directly between users and is not stored on any server.
-The server only helps establish the initial connection but does not have access to the call content.
+The server only helps establish the initial connection but does not have access to the call content. hey